MrBenJ/modern-js-by-example/book/007-Modern-JS-Architecture.md

 My recommendation is to learn `Webpack` because of its rich features and customization, along with quick build times and excellent open source support, it can be configured to do just about anything.

-However, `Webpack` is a big and open ecosystem that has lots of moving parts that require hours of dedication and trial + error to truly understand, and is out of the scope of the purpose of this book.
+However, `Webpack` is a big and open ecosystem that has lots of moving parts that require hours of dedication and trial and error to truly understand, and is out of the scope of the purpose of this book.
 I recommend going to https://www.webpackjs.org to learn how to use and configure `Webpack`.
 There will definitely be headaches and learning curves, but after learning how it all works, I guarantee you will come out a much stronger developer.

 `Rollup` is another fine choice for a bundler and build system.
 As long as you know either `Webpack` or `Rollup`, you'll be well on your way to mastering Javascript and front end architecture.

 ## Learning Webpack

-If `Parcel` isn't cutting it for you and you'd like to use more tools in the JavaScript ecosystem ( eg. `flow` instead of `Typescript`), Setting up `Webpack`, while frustrating at times, is an extremely valuable skill to have, and knowing what happens under the hood will make your skills and expertise as an engineer much more valuable.
+If `Parcel` isn't cutting it for you and you'd like to use more tools in the JavaScript ecosystem (e.g. `flow` instead of `Typescript`), Setting up `Webpack`, while frustrating at times, is an extremely valuable skill to have, and knowing what happens under the hood will make your skills and expertise as an engineer much more valuable.

 <!-- alex ignore spas -->
 `Webpack` was meant to be used for Single Page Applications, or SPAs for short.
 Setting up architecture for a single page application with `Webpack` is simple compared to an project with multiple pages and entry points.